technomancy/leiningen/CONTRIBUTING.md

 directly to `main` in order to minimize unnecessary merge commit clutter.
 Direct pull requests towards the `main` branch, not the stable branch.

+You can add a 1-line summary of your change to `NEWS.md` if it's a user-visible issue that affects more than a handful of people.

 Please note that it is ethically unacceptable to submit patches (to this project or any other) which you did not author yourself without